sergiitk/pagerbeauty/CONTRIBUTING.md

 PAGERBEAUTY_PD_API_KEY=real_key
 ```

 Note, using real PagerDuty API will break local acceptance tests.
-It shouldn't be a problem for development.
+It shouldn't be a problem for a routine development.

 ### Other